aldisf/udacity_dsnd_write_ds_blog/README.md

 # The Data

+The data contained in the ./data/seattle are in their compressed form, as GitHub will not allow uploading large files.

+They will need to be unzipped first, either manually or using the linux command gunzip {file_name}

 There are two data files that will be used in this analysis:

 1. listings.csv - This .csv file contains the ~8k Seattle AirBnb listings as of Jan 2019